U.S. to stress need for 'guardrails' in Sherman's talks in China - Up News Info

 Article content

-On the heels of Sherman’s trip, U.S. Secretary of Defense Lloyd Austin will next week travel to Singapore, Vietnam and the Philippines, and Secretary of State Antony Blinken will visit India, signs of U.S. efforts to intensify engagement as China challenges Washington’s influence in Asia.

-The talks between Sherman, the State Department’s second-ranked official, and Wang will follow several combative months since the countries’ first senior diplomatic meeting under President Joe Biden’s administration in March.
+Sherman’s talks follow several combative months since the countries’ first senior diplomatic meeting under President Joe Biden’s administration in March.

-Chinese officials publicly lambasted the United States at that meeting in Alaska, accusing it of hegemonic policies, while U.S. officials accused China of grandstanding.
+Chinese officials publicly lambasted the United States at that meeting in Alaska, accusing it of hegemonic policies, and U.S. officials accused China of grandstanding.

 Advertisement